jrivera115/team-repo-inst377/README.md

 ```
     npm install node-fetch –-save
 ```
->This saves node-fetch in your package.json as a dependency.
+`--save` saves node-fetch in your package.json as a dependency.

 Check if you have node and npm installed by doing:
 ```